United States · tool

 Carne Asada Fries

-A bed of crispy french fries smothered in savory carne asada, melted cheese, guacamole, and pico de gallo.
-It's the ultimate bar food or late-night snack.
+A generous pile of crispy french fries smothered in savory carne asada, cheese, guacamole, and sour cream.
+It's the ultimate late-night snack or indulgent meal.

 Bánh Mì (Vietnamese Sandwich)